 The thickness of a yoga mat is one of the essential features you need to consider when purchasing this essential yoga tool.

 The thickness is especially important if you are older and/or need the extra support for arthritic knees and elbows.
-However, with that being said, you may use caution not to overdo it, because getting a mat that is too thick, may result in instability and difficulty performing certain poses.
+However, with that being said, you may use caution not to overdo it.
+A mat that is too thick, may result in instability and difficulty performing certain poses.

-The other draw back to thicker mats, may just be the amount of material.
+The other drawback to thicker mats, may just be the amount of material.
 Usually thicker = heavier, as well (maybe even up to 7lbs).
-So if you're transporting the mat, this could raise some red flags as well.
+So if you’re transporting the mat, this could raise some red flags.

 Truthfully, most of this comes down to personal experience and preference.
 Many mats today, whether thick or thin, work perfectly fine for many styles of yoga.

-Pro's: Great for Therapeutic Practices.
-Work Well on Harwood Floors.
-Better for Longer Holds (like restorative poses).
-Easier on Joints.
+Pro’s: Great for therapeutic practices.
+Work well on hardwood floors.
+Better for longer holds (like restorative poses).
+Easier on joints.

 The material that the mat is made from is also an important consideration when selecting your yoga mat.

-Well based on the material chosen may dictate how it responds to wetness (like sweat), eco-friendliness, stickiness, how well it absorbs your bodies differing postures and positions, even smell.
+Well based on the material chosen, may dictate how it responds to wetness (like sweat), eco-friendliness, stickiness, how well it absorbs different postures and positions impact, even smell.

-We can tell you, the last thing your want is to be in an intense yoga class and worry about slipping with every move, or focusing on keeping your mat stable on the ground, etc.
+The last thing your want is to be in an intense yoga class and worry about slipping with every move.
+Additionally, trying to focus on keeping your mat stable on the ground.

 Related Article: Popular Yoga Clothing: Types Of Yoga Pants

-When we discuss these types of mats, usually they include organic cotton, jute or natural rubber.
-Obviously we have the biggest "pro" of all and that is, these mats are environmentally friendly.
-They also usually provide very good grip or traction for doing all styles of yoga.
-The biggest draw back, is probably the biggest "plus-side" to PVC, and that is longevity.
+These types of mats, usually include organic cotton, jute or natural rubber.
+Obviously, the biggest “pro” of all, these mats are environmentally friendly.
+Also, providing very good grip or traction for doing all styles of yoga.
+The biggest draw back, is probably the biggest “plus-side” to PVC, and that is longevity.

 Natural rubber mats are made from natural latex, and can be quite durable, just not PVC durable.
-They usually are textured as well and provide pretty good traction, as well as pretty good contour to the body.
+They usually are textured providing pretty good traction, and good contour to the body.

-Synthetic rubber mats, you may have guessed it already, are made from synthetic latex, so they are not natural, but are very durable.
+Synthetic rubber mats, are made from synthetic latex.
+Thus, are not natural, but are very durable.
 They offer good traction, like natural rubber mats (maybe better), and are quite pliable as well.

 Lastly is cork.
 Cork yoga mats actually contain a layer of cork over-top of rubber or PVC (depending on brand).
 Cork is 100% biodegradable, recyclable and renewable.
-Cork yoga mats offer a good amount of grip or traction for the practitioner, making them a popular choice for hot yoga practice.
+These also offer a good amount of grip or traction for the practitioner, making them a popular choice for hot yoga practice.
 The open cell structure helps prevent pooling of sweat.
-Better yet, cork is a natural anti-bacterial, so you don't have to worry about smell!
+Better yet, cork is a natural anti-bacterial, so you don’t have to worry about smell!

 Different materials, various thicknesses, and patterns are all factors in the pricing of different types of yoga mats.
-If you are just starting and are looking for a good yoga mat, your best bet is to go with an affordable mat and upgrade later as you decide that you are more interested in practicing yoga, or find your preferences in mats changing.
+If you are just starting the process of looking for a good yoga mat, your best bet is to go with an affordable mat.
+Then, upgrade later if you decide that you are more interested in practicing yoga, or find your preferences in mats changing.